agent-infra/browser/README.md

-# Browser Agent Infra
+# @agent-infra/browser

-Browser Agent Infra is dedicated to building a comprehensive browser infrastructure toolkit designed for AI agents and browser automation.
+@agent-infra/browser is dedicated to building a comprehensive browser infrastructure toolkit designed for AI agents and browser automation.

 This monorepo provides a complete set of packages for browser detection, control and UI interaction —— everything you need to build intelligent browser automation systems.